ArcaneNibble/cnoidal/format_notes.md

 This section stores the number of signals (facilities) and their names.
 Names are compressed by reusing prefixes.

 `number_of_facilities` is a 32-bit value.
-This value will control the amount of data read from many other sections of the file.
+This value will also control the amount of data read from many other sections of the file.

 `facility_name_total_memory` is a 32-bit value that must be at least as large as the total amount of memory needed to store all names _after_ compressed prefixes are all decompressed.
 This value may be larger than required, and `lxt_write.c` will consistently overcount this value when bracket stripping is enabled. <span style="color:red">If this value is too small, GTKWave will overflow a heap-allocated buffer with data from the file.</span>